mderouet/ownsearch/README.md

    npm start
    ```

-7. Access the search interface by opening `index.html` in your web browser or use the REST API endpoint.
+7. Crawling is starting, check the logs to see which page is being processed, access the search interface by opening `index.html` in your web browser or use the REST API endpoint.

 ## Usage